SITE CLOSED DUE TO COVID-19

 Stewart Farm on the May Long Weekend

 The Victoria Day festivities at Stewart Farm are free and usually happen on the Saturday or Sunday of the May Long weekend.

 The Royal Victorian Party

-The Victoria Day weekend celebrations at Stewart Farm take place on the Sunday afternoon.
+The Victoria Day weekend celebrations at Stewart Farm usually take place on the Sunday afternoon.
 The day features dance performances, an appearance by Queen Victoria, free birthday cake and a selection of family friendly activities.

 The May Long Weekend event is a small affair, but free and worth checking out, especially when they also offer free lemonade and old-fashioned homemade ice cream.